AC-repo/BTS-Army-Bot-/README.md

 # BTS-Army-Bot-
-Everything for the Army Bots
+Everything for the Army Bot